DataDog/libdatadog/rfc/0001-crashtracker-user-visable-log.md

 NOTE: All of the given fields below are optional.

 - **Absolute Addresses**
   The actual in-memory addresses used in the crashing process.
   Combined with mapping information, such as from `/proc/self/maps`, and the relevant binaries, this can be used to reconstruct relevant symbols.
   These fields follow the scheme used by the [backtrace crate](https://docs.rs/backtrace/latest/backtrace/struct.Frame.html)
   - `ip`:
     The current instruction pointer of this frame.
     This is normally the next instruction to execute in the frame, but not all implementations list this with 100% accuracy (but it’s generally pretty close).
   - `sp`:
     The current stack pointer of this frame.
   - `symbol_address`:
     The starting symbol address of the frame of this function.
     This will attempt to rewind the instruction pointer returned by ip to the start of the function, returning that value.
     In some cases, however, backends will just return ip from this function.
   - `module_base_address`:
     The base address of the module to which the frame belongs
 - **Relative Addresses**
   Addresses expressed as an offset into a given library or executable.
   Can be used by backend symbolication to generate debug names etc.
   These follow the [blazezym](https://github.com/libbpf/blazesym) format for normalized addresses.
   - `file_offset`:
     The relative offset of the symbol, in the base file
   - `meta`:
     Metadata to allow the backend symbolizer to identify the file that symbol is in.
     Currently, this includes the file type: "Apk", "Elf" or "Unknown", as well as the `path` and `build_id` identifying the file.
+- **Debug information (e.g. "names")**
+  Human readable debug information representing the location of the stack frame in the high-level code.
+  Note that this is a best effort collection: for optimized code, it may be difficult to associate a given instruction back to file, line and column.
+  Also note that a given stack frame may have more than one associated name, e.g. if function inlining has occurred.
+  - `colno`:
+    The column number in the given file where the symbol was defined.
+  - `filename`:
+    The file name where this function was defined.
+  - `lineno`
+    The line number in the given file where the symbol was defined.
-- **Names**
+  - `name`
+    The name of the function.
+    This may or may not include module information.
+    It may or may not be demangled (e.g. "_ZNSt28__atomic_futex_unsigned_base26_M_futex_wait_until_steadyEPjjbNSt6chrono8durationIlSt5ratioILl1ELl1EEEENS2_IlS3_ILl1ELl1000000000EEEE" vs "std::__atomic_futex_unsigned_base::_M_futex_wait_until_steady")